SocialGouv/cdtn-admin/targets/export-elasticsearch/README.md

 - `DISABLE_LIMIT_EXPORT` is used to disable the limit to run two export in less than one hour
 - `DISABLE_COPY` is used to disable copy between two containers
 - `DISABLE_SITEMAP` is used to disable copy of the sitemap
+- `DISABLE_GLOSSARY` is used to disable glossary to gain time.
+It is only set for preprod.

 > **Note**: You can remove `NLP_URL` from your environment variables if you don't want to use the NLP service and gain time during the process of ingester elasticsearch.